The Challenge of Vanishing/Exploding Gradients in Deep Neural Networks

 As the backpropagation algorithm advances downwards(or backward) from the output layer towards the input layer, the gradients often get smaller and smaller and approach zero which eventually leaves the weights of the initial or lower layers nearly unchanged.
 As a result, the gradient descent never converges to the optimum.
 This is known as the vanishing gradients problem.

 On the contrary, in some cases, the gradients keep on getting larger and larger as the backpropagation algorithm progresses.
 This, in turn, causes very large weight updates and causes the gradient descent to diverge.
-This is known as the exploding gradients problem.
+This is known as the exploding gradients problems.

 Why Do the Gradients Even Vanish/Explode?